freemocap/freemocap_foundation/docs/funding/proposals/2024-06-03-aws-imagine/2024-06-03-aws-imagine-proposal-proper copy.md

 ### 2.2 What is your project and how does it relate to your organization’s mission?
 (200-350 words)

 We are developing an LLM-powered AI mentorship companion system for the FreeMoCap software - a free open source markerless motion capture system.
 The FreeMoCap Foundation is dedicated to the ensuring universal accessibility to emerging technology through the development of user friendly tools based on highly technical core principles.
-We specifically leverate the breadth of potential use cases for motion capture technology -  ranging from artistic use in 3d animation and video games to high level biomedical research and human movement neuroscience - to develop 'covert' educational opportunities for our users.
-We have many instances of high school aged users showing up with a desire to record a short motion capture clip for an animated short film and walking away with a working understanding of clinical biomechanics and principles of 3D motion capture, and career physical therapists who show up looking for a low-cost gait analysis tool and wind up developing an unexpected interest and expertise in computational video analysis and machine learning.
+We specifically leverage the breadth of potential use cases for motion capture technology -  ranging from artistic use in 3d animation and video games to high level biomedical research and human movement neuroscience - to develop 'covert' educational opportunities for our users.
+We have many instances of high school aged users showing up with a desire to record a short motion capture clip for an animated short film and walking away with a working understanding of clinical biomechanics and principles of 3D motion capture.

 We believe that by integrating a curated AI mentor/assistant to our core technology will massively accelerate these kinds of cross-disciplinary educational opportunities and super-charge our users ability to confidently dive deeply into the inner workings of the FreeMoCap software and its consituent and associated domains.

 A strong onboarding process is one of the most difficult and often overlooked aspects of accessibility, particularly in the case of technical scientific software (albeit one with broad public appeal).
 By integrating a well-trained, finely-tuned AI support system, we can address onboarding issues and provide a sustainable resource for continuous troubleshooting and guidance in the fast-paced climate of software in development.
 The support system has broad generalizability that could be applied not just to this specific software, but to any technical application in any domain.

 Our datasets include thousands of student-AI interactions collected from LLM-empowered educational tools we developed for use in university classrooms.
-Beyond this, our online community enjoys thousands of international users from over 100 countries, including 2000+ member Discorder server representing a close-knit, diverse group of dedicated students, engineers, researchers, artists, and many more.
+Beyond this, our online community enjoys thousands of international users from over 100 countries, including 2000+ member Discord server representing a close-knit, diverse group of dedicated students, engineers, researchers, artists, and many more.